cpliakas/cpliakas.github.io/about.md

 permalink: /about/
 ---

-Do you really want to know?
+Did you really want to know?

 Didn't think so.
+Between us, I'm not all that interesting anyways.